ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

       ),
     ) <fg:ti2>
     On top of the previous swap, we swap the two inner layers.
-    Because these two bounds only depends on the outermost layer, $y$, we can simply switch their order.
+    Because these two bounds only depends on the outermost layer, $y$, but not each other, we can simply switch them.
     $
       I = integral_(0)^(1) integral_(0)^(1-y) integral_(0)^(y^2) f(x, y, z) dd(x, z, y).
     $
+    Note that the region shown is the projection of the entire integrated volume.
+    The granular volume depends on value of $x in [0, y^2]$.
     #figure(
       caption: [$(x, z)$ - plane],
       lq.diagram(